iTeeT1/info/README.md

 # iTeeT1 - Lorenz
-My basic website with a some information on me.
+My basic website with some information on me.